 Face detection in image sequence has been an active research area in the computer vision field in recent years due to its potential applications such as monitoring and surveillance [1], human computer interfaces [2], smart rooms [3], intelligent robots [4], and biomedical image analysis [5].
-Face detection is based on identifying and locating a human face in images regardless of size, position, and condition Simple features such as color, motion, and texture are used for the face detection in early researches.
+Face detection is based on identifying and locating a human face in images regardless of size, position, and condition.
+Numerous approaches have been proposed for face detection in images.
+Simple features such as color, motion, and texture are used for the face detection in early researches.
 However, these methods break down easily because of the complexity of the real world.

 Face detection proposed by Viola and Jones [6] is most popular among the face detection approaches based on statistic methods.
-Although real-time face detection is possible using high performance computers, the resources of the system tend to be monopolized by face detection.
+This face detection is a variant of the AdaBoost algorithm which achieves rapid and robust face detection.
+They proposed a face detection framework based on the AdaBoost learning algorithm using Haar features.